-All Students are expected to arrive on time at the Academy, ready for lessons.
-Currently each year group has a staggered start
+All Students are expected to arrive on time at the Academy, ready for the start of Lesson 1 at 8.25am.

 If your child is absent please contact the school as soon as possible on the first day of absence on 01724 868666 or you can leave us a message on our answerphone.

 If we do not hear from you and your child is not in school, then we will call you.
 This system is for your child’s safety and your peace of mind.

 Students who arrive to school late must sign in at our Main Reception and will receive a late mark on their attendance record and may receive a C4 Late detention.

 Good attendance at school is vital for pupils to achieve their full educational potential.
 Pupils with good attendance records benefit in the following ways: –

 - Continuity of learning which makes progress and retention easier

 - Enhanced performance in examinations